 Treatment For Alcohol Use Disorder

 People who may benefit from alcohol treatment programs may be deterred from taking initial steps in seeking treatment.
-They may be afraid they will feel shamed by other people’s judgments of alcohol abuse.
+They may be afraid they will feel shamed by other people’s judgments of alcohol use disorder.

 For some individuals with alcohol addiction, it can be more effective to enroll in a treatment program outside of their local community.
 This way, they are not bombarded with social pressures and stigma close to home.